UMM-CSci-4453/Lab-3/README.md

 2   | American Gods
 2   | etc.

-#### Easy Conversion to First Normal Form[2]
+#### Easy Conversion to First Normal Form

-Eliminate Repeating Groups:  Make a separate table for each set of related attributes and give each table a primary key.
+There are standard guidelines for _normalizing_ database designs, i.e., changing them so that they are in first (or second or third) normal form.[^how-to-normalize] To convert a design so that it is in 1NF, for example, you want to _eliminate repeating groups_, i.e., get rid of situations where a single column is being used to hold one or more pieces of data, like "_Foundation_, _Jon Carter_, _Warlord of Mars_" above.
+We acoomplish this by making a separate table for each set of related attributes and give each table a primary key.
 The separate tables allow the non-atomic data in an attribute to be separated into different records, and the primary key ensures that no two records are repeated in their entirety.

 ### Second Normal Form